 3. Disable Notification for Carrier Hub

-Make sure to turn off the Carrier Hub notification on your device to temporarily hide it until the problem gets solved.
+Make sure to turn off the Carrier Hub notification on your device to hide it until the problem gets solved temporarily.
 To do so:

 Head over to the Settings menu on your device > Go to Notifications > Next, turn off and then turn on again notifications for Carrier Hub.
 The processing requests notification will go away.

-Otherwise, simply turn off the notification by pressing & holding it > Select Turn Off Notifications or Mute Notifications.
+Otherwise, please turn off the notification by pressing & holding it > Select Turn Off Notifications or Mute Notifications.

 4. Uninstall Carrier Hub using ADB Commands

-If none of the methods worked for you then try performing the following steps to simply uninstall Carrier Hub using ADB commands on the device with a PC.
+If none of the methods worked for you, then try performing the following steps to uninstall Carrier Hub using ADB commands on the device with a PC.